sqiouyilu/twitter-nest/README.md

 Local copy of Twitter settings menu.
 The links take you back to the Twitter website to manage account settings.

+### tweetsJS-to-tweetsCSV.pl

+Perl command line script to convert tweets.js from a downloaded Twitter archive to a CSV that can be imported to WordPress with a CSV import plugin.

 ----

 ## Additional tools needed